PetrVevoda/pragueskymodel/README.md

 > Wilkie et al. [A fitted radiance and attenuation model for realistic atmospheres](https://cgg.mff.cuni.cz/publications/skymodel-2021/).
 ACM Transactions on Graphics (Proceedings of SIGGRAPH 2021), 40(4), 2021.

-The model is provided together with a simple render that demonstrates its usage and allows direct generation of sky images for various parameters.
+The model is provided together with a simple renderer that demonstrates its usage and allows direct generation of sky images for various parameters.

 ## Contents